Belarusian Opera and Ballet Theatre, Minsk

 But with ballet I have no experience whatsoever – used to make little sense with my eyesight, until I got new crystal lenses.
 The photo here is the best I could find in WWW – hope they have ascent in the stalls, and I will see both Romeo and his Juliette :)

-‘Prince Igor’ is the staple Russian opera, the right thing to strike acquaintance with this Belarusian theatre.
-Any office clerk will rebuff a new task with ‘…there is neither sleep, nor rest for his tormented soul’ (Prince Igor’s aria, Act II), and on Friday afternoon he will whistle ‘…oh, freedom, freedom must I have!’ (same aria).
+‘Prince Igor’ is the staple Russian production, the very right thing to strike acquaintance with the Minsk theatre.
+Any Russian office clerk will rebuff a new task with ‘…there is neither sleep, nor rest for his tormented soul’ (Prince Igor’s aria, Act II), and on Friday afternoon he will whistle ‘…Oh, freedom, freedom must I have!’ (same aria).

 You can google Wikipedia for the plot, here are my personal impressions.

-I rather liked the gentle Yaroslavna (Ekaterina Golovleva), femme fatale Konchakovna (Kriskentia Stasenko) was not bad either – ladies typically fair better, be it singing or anything else.
+I rather liked the gentle Yaroslavna (Ekaterina Golovleva), femme fatale Konchakovna (Kriskentia Stasenko on the theatre site, while the cast bill said she was Oksana Yakushevich - both with long clack mane) was not bad either – ladies typically fair better, be it singing or anything else :)))

 Among menfolk it was Prince Galitsky (Andrei Valentij) who stole the show.
-Bookmark him, this Ukrainian-born, St.Petersburg-schooled fellow is a true star, and he knows it, see his YouTube channel below.
+Bookmark him, this Ukrainian-born, St.Petersburg-schooled fellow is a true star, and he knows it, see his YouTube channel.

 You know how opera singers often have trouble with delivering the sound to the audience, they keep it tucked instead in their throats and further down to their guts.
 No such nonsense here, the voice is clear, the words are thoroughly articulated, everything goes without any visible – or hearable – effort.
 What’s even more important, he definitely enjoys the job, although he is said to be more of a dramatic bass than bass-baritone.
 Still, in future I rather see him as the unfortunate Prince Igor than the indulgent Khan Konchak.